mmacy/cosmos-python-prototype/doc/doc_guidance.md

 > NOTE: The "Owner(s)" column identifies *typical* ownership for each type--we build the experience and ensure its quality **as one team**.

-Here's an overview of how these types of documentation relate to each other for a Python SDK.
-The arrows indicate automatic or semi-automatic content ingestion.
+Here's an overview of how these types of documentation relate to each other for a Python SDK; arrows indicate automatic content ingestion:

 ![Developer documentation types diagram][doc_diagram]